sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-pdf-file.rst

 Read PDF File
 =============

-This workflow reads in PDF file from the given URL.
+This workflow reads in PDF file from the given location.
 It then parses its content and creates DataFrame then prints the results.

 Workflow
 -------